Shavei Israel: Criticism

-Shavei has been criticised for offending followers of non-Orthodox spiritual traditions and favoring Orthodox Israeli Judaism.
+Shavei has been criticised by some for its work to assist people seeking to undergo an Orthodox conversion to Judaism.

 The mass conversion of Mizo-Kuki peoples aroused the concern of the Indian government, as it prohibits proselytizing.
 In November 2005 Israel recalled the Rabbinic Court teams which had been preparing several hundred Bnei Menashe for conversion to calm the concerns of the Indian government.
 At the time, some Hindu organisations complained that the government had paid more attention to the complaints of Christian missionaries working in India than to their own complaints about Jewish missionaries proselytising in traditionally Hindu communities.

 After suspending the issuance of visas to Bnei Menashe for a few years, in January 2010 the Israeli government announced that the remaining 7,200 Bnei Menashe could make aliyah within a period of 1–2 years after completing conversion at facilities in Nepal.
 This allowed them to avoid problems with India.